 Meat from healthy calves

-A survey conducted by Swiss Animal Protection (SAP) concerning the supply of iron to calves in Switzerland shows that near-natural systems such as Natura-Veal (veal from suckler cow husbandry, exclusively available to buy from Coop) and organic meat display higher haemoglobin values.
-A distinct improvement has been observed in the Naturafarm system compared to 2010; however, closer analysis reveals that even here, there is still room for improvement.
-We are working on this with a series of concrete measures.
-For example, in spring 2016, we introduced our largest-ever hayracks for Naturafarm calves.
-It is also important to ensure that these racks are kept full at all times, and this is monitored by inspections carried out by Swiss Animal Protection (SAP) without prior warning.
+A survey by Swiss Animal Protection (SAP) of the supply of iron to calves in Switzerland reveals that the natural systems like Natura-Veal (veal from suckler cow husbandry, available exclusively at Coop in the retail sector) and organic show good haemoglobin values.
+A marked improvement has been achieved in the Naturafarm system compared with 2010.
+However, more detailed analyses reveal that there is still further scope for improvement.
+We are working on this with concrete measures: Since the spring of 2016, Naturafarm calves have had access to larger hay racks.
+Moreover, the hay racks must be filled at all times.
+This is checked by unannounced inspections by Swiss Animal Protection (SAP).

-We are also promoting projects designed to improve handling of calves during the first few weeks of their lives, which is a critical period for the development of their immune systems.
+We also promote projects to improve calf management in the first few weeks of life, which are critical to the development of a calf's immune system.